 In the last week of 2020, I took up a new hobby; 3D Printing.

-One of the things I researched were the potential health risks of running a 3D printer.
+One of the things I researched was the potential health risks of running a 3D printer.
 In hindsight, I should have done more actual research and less taking people’s word for it.

 The initial research